 In addition to our commitment to providing effective academic transition between Year groups and phases, the school works closely with local primary schools and colleges of further/higher education to provide for continuity and progression.
-This includes sharing academic curriculum plans for Year 6 and Year 7 and mapping transition both academically and pastorally via Assistant Headteacher - Behaviour & Attitudes as well as visits to our school from Year 4 and 5 students for specially themed days including Global day and Science day.
+This includes sharing academic curriculum plans for Year 6 and Year 7 and mapping transition both academically and pastorally via the Deputy

+Headteacher and Director of Year 7 as well as visits to our school from Year 4 and 5 students for specially themed days including Global day and Science day.
 Students are given the opportunity to have options, Connexions and college interviews and a work experience placement.
 They utilise the careers guidance available both onsite from the Careers Information and Guidance Manager and via the Entrust service.